Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Introduction

-Another important characteristic of HVCs is that, thanks to the improved resolutions of modern single-dish telescopes and interferometric arrays, their internal structures are revealed to be far more complex than previously anticipated.
-High-resolution observations show that some HVCs exhibit filamentary morphologies, often appearing as elongated or strip-like structures aligned with the large-scale features of infalling streams \citep{2008ApJ...679L..21L,2017ApJ...834..126B,2024AAS...24340224H,2025MNRAS.536.3507H}.
-Recent FAST observations of the very-high-velocity cloud (VHVC) G165, a subset of HVCs with $|V_{\rm LSR}| \gtrsim 200~\mathrm{km~s^{-1}}$, reveal intricate internal structures, consisting of intertwined filaments forming a complex, network-like pattern produced by turbulent compression, the origin of which remains unclear \citep{2025NatAs...9.1366L}.
-This dynamic morphological complexity points to rich internal processes that may arise from the interplay between turbulence, thermal instability, and environmental interactions.
+Another important characteristic of HVCs is that, owing to the improved resolution of modern single-dish telescopes and interferometric arrays, their internal structures have been revealed to be far more complex than previously anticipated.
+High-resolution observations show that some HVCs exhibit filamentary morphologies, often appearing as elongated or strip-like structures aligned with the large-scale features of infalling streams \citep{2008ApJ...679L..21L,2017ApJ...834..126B,2021AAS...23752709B,2024AAS...24340224H,2025MNRAS.536.3507H}.
+Recent FAST observations of the very-high-velocity cloud (VHVC) G165, a subclass of HVCs with $|V_{\rm LSR}| \gtrsim 200~\mathrm{km~s^{-1}}$, reveal intricate internal structures consisting of intertwined filaments that form a complex, network-like pattern produced by turbulent compression, the detailed origin of which remains unclear \citep{2025NatAs...9.1366L}.
+This morphological complexity points to rich internal processes that may arise from the interplay among turbulence, thermal instability, and environmental interactions \citep[e.g.,][]{2026arXiv260700872L}.
+There are also indications that extended HVCs possess stripped substructures induced by shear-driven disturbances from the surrounding medium \citep[e.g.,][]{2021AAS...23752709B,2025NatAs...9.1366L}; however, the exact causal relationship remains ambiguous due to alternative explanations, and such features are notoriously difficult to investigate quantitatively.
+Due to resolution limitations, such well-studied cases are usually restricted to extended HVCs, which typically reside deep in the halo at distances exceeding $5$~kpc.